datakhilesh/PersonalProjects/Prompt Engineering/README.md

-# <u>Personal-Projects</u>
+# <u>Prompt-Projects</u>
-This repository includes all code/research papers of my personal projects.
+This repository includes all code/research papers of my prompt engineering projects.

 These are all my projects for showcasing my DS and ML projects